Charles County Crime Solvers

 This program is a cooperative initiative between the Charles County Sheriff’s Office Homeland Security and Intelligence Section, Special Operations Division Crime Prevention Unit, and the Charles County Department of Emergency Services.
 In response to the tragic and senseless mass shootings throughout the United States, our team developed this presentation to aid in safeguarding our local faith based community.
 The three section presentation covers general security and crime prevention techniques, a brief Run, Hide, Fight response to active shooter, and an emergency medical treatment presentation.

 This presentation is available to all faith based organizations in Charles County, at no cost.
 The program lasts approximately sixty to ninety minutes, and is most efficiently provided to large groups representing multiple organizations.
-To request information or schedule a presentation, contact Community Organizer Mr. Gus Proctor at (301) 609-6476 or via email at proctora@ccso.us.
+To request information or schedule a presentation, contact Community Organizer Gus Proctor at (301) 932-3080 or via email at communityorganizer@ccso.us

 Crime Prevention Programs